 10. Identify products & services causing the biggest amount of extra work

-In order to make continuous improvements to the customer service, it is important to understand which products & services are causing the biggest amount of work to incident mangement people.
-This information turn into monetary savings when it is shared with product & service owners responsible for the corresponding items.
-After the discussions with owners, it is beneficial to set up a longer term plan highlighting the need for either a) improving the product/service (or replacing it with alternative) or b) improve the competencies and capability of incident management team for solving related incidents more effectively.
+To make continuous improvements to customer service, it is important to understand which products & services are causing the biggest amount of work to incident management people.
+This information turns into monetary savings when it is shared with product & service owners responsible for the corresponding items.
+After the discussions with owners, it is beneficial to set up a longer-term plan highlighting the need for either a) improving the product/service (or replacing it with an alternative) or b) improve the competencies and capability of the incident management team for solving related incidents more effectively.